commercialhaskell/stack/doc/maintainers/devcontainers.md

 This is accomplished either via a *volume* or *bind mount* (or *loop device* on Codespaces) and is preconfigured.

+!!! info

-!!! info "Codespaces: A 'Full Rebuild Container' resets the home directory"
+    **Codespaces: A 'Full Rebuild Container' resets the home directory.**
     This is never necessary unless you want exactly that.

 ## Build Stack

 ### Using cabal

+!!! info

-!!! info "Default Dev Container only"
+    Default Dev Container only.

 Command <nobr>`cabal build`</nobr> to build the `stack` executable.